wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    ```

 ## Write data events to the OMF container

+Once a type and container are defined, complete the following steps to write data to the container:

 1. Create an OMF JSON file to define data events to be stored in the SDS Stream created in the previous steps.
 For best performance, you should batch OMF values together, as in the following example: